jeremiah-corrado/fem_2d/README.md

   - You can use the built in Integrals (for the Maxwell Eigenvalue Problem)
   - Or you can define your own problem by implementing the `Integral` Trait
 - Two Eigensolvers
-  - Sparse: Using an external Slepc Solver (installation instructions found [here](https://github.com/jeremiah-corrado/slepc_gep_solver)
+  - Sparse: Using an external Slepc Solver (code and installation instructions found [here](https://github.com/jeremiah-corrado/slepc_gep_solver))
   - Dense: Using [Nalgebra](https://nalgebra.org/)'s Eigen Decomposition (not recommended for large problems)
 - Expressive Solution Evaluation
   - Field solutions can easily be generated from an eigenvector
-  - Functions of solutions can be evaluated
+  - Functions of solutions can be evaluated (ex: magnitude of a field)
-  - Solutions can be printed to `.vtk` files for plotting (via [VISIT](https://visit-dav.github.io/visit-website/index.html) or similar tools)
+  - Solutions can be printed to `.vtk` files for plotting (using [VISIT](https://visit-dav.github.io/visit-website/index.html) or similar tools)

 ## Example

-Solve the Maxwell Eigenvalue Problem on a standard Waveguide and print the Electric Fields to a VTK file
+Solve the Maxwell Eigenvalue Problem on a standard Waveguide and print the Electric Fields to a VTK file.

+This example encompasses most of the functionality of the library.
 ```Rust
 use fem_2d::prelude::*;